andykeefe/cryptopals/set2/README.md

 Some block cipher modes like ECB and Cipher Feedback mode require the length of the plaintext to be an exact multiple of the block size for the cipher used; in these cases, we may need to add padding to the plaintext [2].
 For example, assume that $`P `$ is our plaintext, $` L(P) `$ is the byte-length of the plaintext, and $` b `$ is the block size in bytes of the cipher used.

-We determine the number of padding bytes _n_ such that $` n + L(P) \equiv 0 \pmod {b}`$, meaning the plaintext with padding must be a multiple of the block size.
+We determine the number of padding bytes _n_ such that $` n + L(P) \equiv 0 (\text{mod} \space {b})`$, meaning the plaintext with padding must be a multiple of the block size.
 Additionally, the value of each byte appended is dictated by the number of padding bytes.
 So if you need to pad with 4 bytes, as in the case of challenge 9 in this set (Implement PKCS#7 padding), the appended bytes will be b'/x04/x04/x04/x04'.
 If you only needed to pad with 2 bytes, the appended bytes would be b'/x02/x02'.
 This is the theory behind PKCS #7 [3].

 PKCS #7 is one of the most popular padding schemes, according the the Cryptopals authors.